 These questions are approached by doing field work probing at the actual biodiversity and by warming experiments, as well during summer as winter times.

 From my first expedition in Greenland in 1978 on, I was gripped by the polar landscape.
 This ignited my passion for these regions.
 I try to communicate this to a broader audience via writing books on the Arctic, giving lectures and guiding in expeditions.
-My last book is an encyclopedia of the Arctic.
+My latest book The Future Polar Bear deals with the impact of the vanishing sea-ice on Arctic ecosystems.